cpp-lln-lab/CPP_HPC/doc/run_fmriprep.md

-# Run fmriprep and mriQC on the cluster
+# Run fmriprep on the cluster

 Written by CPP lab people